Skip to main content

 Objective 4.3.3: Ensure civic amenity and appropriate access to the coastal environment

 The boardwalk gives pedestrians and cyclists access to the Parramatta River foreshore.
-The boardwalk is elevated over the river to reduce effects on mangroves in the project area.
+The boardwalk is elevated over the river to reduce its effects on mangroves in the project area.

 Objective 4.3.4: Create spatial frameworks that are resilient to coastal hazards